zackosowski/CSVault/Articles/If Statements.md

   ```
   Here, if the `temperature` variable is not greater than 80, instead of doing nothing, the program will print *"It's not a hot day."*

-- **Else If Statement**: The else if (or *elif* in some languages) statement allows for multiple conditions to be checked in sequence.
+- **Else If Statement**: The else if (or *elif* in some [[Programming Language|languages]]) statement allows for multiple conditions to be checked in sequence.
 The first condition that is true will have its block of code executed.
 For example:
   ```python
   temperature = 79
   if (temperature > 80):